pine64/website/content/documentation/PineTime/Further_information/Devkit_wiring.md

 This article will help you get up to scratch about how to connect your PineTime to your hardware debugger and what to keep in mind.

 The devkit comes with a set of wires you can use for connecting your programmer to the SWD pins.
 Most people use friction to make contact with the programming cable.
-Soldering the wires to the pinetime is not recommended, especially if you don’t have a temperature-controlled iron and good confidence that you can do it - the thin PCB is fragile and easy to break.
+Soldering the wires to the PineTime is not recommended, especially if you don’t have a temperature-controlled iron and good confidence that you can do it - the thin PCB is fragile and easy to break.

 Current amount of **dead PineTimes** (or ruined bundled programming connectors) due to attempted soldering is **5** (update this number when suitable).